ietf-wg-sedate/draft-ietf-sedate-datetime-extended/draft-ietf-sedate-datetime-extended.md

 Note that a `time-zone` is syntactically similar to a `suffix-tag`, but does not include an equals sign.
 This special case is only available for time zone tags.

+Also note that `time-zone-name` MUST be the name of an IANA Time Zone.

 ## Examples {#date-time-examples}